Defense in Depth: Infrastructure and data storage (part 5/7)

 In the next article we’ll take a closer look at the web browser and what kind of security challenges it brings us when it comes to web applications.

-See Defence in Depth for additional reading materials and code examples.
+See Defense in Depth for additional reading materials and code examples.

 More in this series:

-- Defence in Depth: Identity modelling (part 1/7)
+- Defense in Depth: Identity modelling (part 1/7)

-- Defence in Depth: Claims-based access control (part 2/7)
+- Defense in Depth: Claims-based access control (part 2/7)

-- Defence in Depth: Clients and sessions (part 3/7)
+- Defense in Depth: Clients and sessions (part 3/7)

-- Defence in Depth: Infrastructure and data storage (part 5/7)
+- Defense in Depth: Infrastructure and data storage (part 5/7)